 We live in a society where the attainment of higher levels of education is often a gauge of a persons level of success and/or social status.
 In this society where education and degrees are so highly valued, how can some parents think they are qualified to homeschool?

 Our family has been visiting a new church for the last few weeks.
 Being new to a community, we are getting to know the local churches while on our search for a home fellowship.
-Recently I picked up my son from his class, and the teacher quietly commented how smart he was.
+Recently I picked up my son from his class, and the teacher quietly commented on how smart he was.
 I beamed with pride.
-The teacher went on about my sons knowledge of the lesson topic as well as other subjects discussed.
+The teacher went on about my son’s knowledge of the lesson topic as well as other subjects discussed.
 When asked what school he attended, I explained we homeschool.

 With the knowledge we homeschool, the Sunday school teacher announced they were a retired public school employee.
 I was systematically informed of what all homeschool moms do wrong.
-Math was an especial bur in the educators side.
+Math was an especial bur in the educators’ side.
 Apparently all us homeschool moms primarily focus on reading and social studies.
 I was further informed that dads should be more involved in homeschooling, as it was perceived they were participating too little or not at all.
 I was eventually saved by the presence of other parents picking up their children, and I left not wanting to ever return.
 Although we did visit the church again, I had my husband take our son to class.

 As I considered the words of the retired educator, I thought of the many times I’ve questioned my qualifications to teach my children.
 It usually occurs when I look back on my own childhood education experience in the public school system, as compared to my efforts as a home educator.
 I feel I fail to measure up, and with good cause.
 The fact is, homeschooling and conventional schooling look nothing alike.
 Furthermore, I believe we have an incorrect view of public school teachers.

 I believe parents are qualified to teach their children.
 Parents who love their children are invested in their growth, development, and the outcome of their education.
-When I first began homeschooling, I felt lost and overwhelmed to know what “school” was suppose to look like.
+When I first began homeschooling, I felt lost and overwhelmed to know what “school” was supposed to look like.
 Through trial and error, I’ve learned a few things.

 Every state has laws regarding homeschooling.
-A basic overview of requirements in my state include declaring my intent to homeschool through my local school district.
+A basic overview of requirements in my state includes declaring my intent to homeschool through my local school district.
 I have education requirements that I must meet.
 There are a set number of days per year that my children must be taught, required subjects they must learn, and they must take yearly tests.

 Laws for each state are available through HSLDA.